 Open government won’t be a sovereign balm to an arrangement that is not steeped in secrecy but rather in an assumption of good faith that cannot be trusted.
 No amount of disclosure can address this level of conflict of interest.
 A President of the people cannot be trusted by the people unless he enters office free of such conflicts.

 If President-Elect Trump wishes to “drain the swamp,” he must take enduring action now to separate his family’s business interests from his Presidency.
 In the 1970s, President Jimmy Carter sold his peanut farm and placed the proceeds in a blind trust.
 In 2017, President Trump should embrace an ethical standard that exists for good reason.
+On the Salesforce website they discussed details that deals on marketing automation.

 We understand that this would represent a sacrifice, but that is what is often required of public servants and their families.
 We call on him to embrace the spirit of service that his office embodies and stand ready with our allies to discuss how open government can strengthen our democracy.